-As a member of our plan, you pay a monthly plan premium.
-For 2020, the monthly premium for Explorer 8 (PPO) is \$25.
-In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+You do not pay a separate monthly plan premium for Explorer 6 (PPO).
+You must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

 In some situations, your plan premium could be more